EyeTribe/tet-java-client/README.md

 Introduction
 ----

-This is the Java SDK reference implementation for the EyeTribe Server.
+This is the Java reference implementation for the EyeTribe Server.
 The implementation provides a simple Java interface for communicating with the server through the [TET API](http://dev.theeyetribe.com/api/).
 This should allow developers to get started quickly to focus their efforts on creating truly immersive and innovative apps using our eye tracking technology.

-This version is to be considered **_beta_**.
+This version is to be considered **_alpha_**.
 Feedback and bug fix submissions are welcome.

 Please visit our [developer website](http://dev.theeyetribe.com) for more information.